sukykaur/AzureNIST800-171/IaaS WebApp/nist171-iaaswa-overview.md

 ## Threat model

-The data flow diagram (DFD) for this reference architecture is available for [download](https://aka.ms/nist171-iaaswa-tm) or can be found below.
+The data flow diagram for this reference architecture is available for [download](https://aka.ms/nist171-iaaswa-tm) or can be found below.
 This model can help customers understand the points of potential risk in the system infrastructure when making modifications.

 ![IaaS Web Application for NIST 800-171 threat model](/IaaS%20WebApp/nist171-iaaswa-threat-model.png "IaaS Web Application for NIST 800-171 threat model")